davidleonm/devops-tools/README.md

 * **URL:** URL_OF_THE_SERVER
 * **Credentials:** The secret text configured for Sonarqube.

+Go to Administrate Jenkins -> Global Tool Configuration.
+Add a new Sonarqube Scanner called 'Sonarqube'.

 #### Configure Jenkins Slave
 Go to Administrate Jenkins -> Administrate nodes.
 New node as 'Permanent agent'.